Julio Urias To Undergo Shoulder Surgery

 Though the procedure is a scary one for any pitcher, there are some mitigating factors here.
 Friedman says that Urias suffered the injury in an acute manner and is not dealing with any other injuries in his shoulder.
 That makes for a relatively more constrained problem than many prior pitchers have dealt with.

-Still, it’s hard not to cringe when looking at the list of pitchers who have gone before Urias.
+Still, it’s hard not to cringe when looking at the list of pitchers who have gone before Urias — though Friedman did specify that none were truly direct comparables.
 The most famous case is that of Johan Santana, who never really made it back.
 This 2012 piece from Adam Rubin of ESPN.com talks about the history (before Santana’s ultimate fate was known).
 And this deep dive from Jon Shepherd of Camden Depot covers the nuts and bolts.

+It’s notable that the injury — so far as is presently known — occurred while Urias was on optional assignment.
+That would mean he will not accrue MLB service time during his recovery.

 Comments